Sethu Parvathi Bayi

 Moolam Thirunal Sethu Parvathi Bayi (1896–1983), better known as Amma Maharani, was the Junior Maharani (Queen) of Travancore as well as a promoter of Indian Classical music.
 She was the mother of Chithira Thirunal Balarama Varma, the last King of Travancore.
+She was the president of the National Council of Women in India in 1938–1944.

 Sethu Parvathi Bayi was distantly related by birth to the royal house of Travancore in the direct female line.
 In 1900, following the absence of heirs in the Travancore Royal Family she, along with her elder maternal cousin Sethu Lakshmi Bayi, was adopted by her maternal great-aunt, Senior Maharani Lakshmi Bayi.
 At the age of five, she became the Junior Maharani of Travancore.
 Sethu Parvathi Bayi chose Sri Pooram Nal Ravi Varma Thampuran of the Kilimanoor Palace as her consort owing to his high educational achievements.
 Their wedding took place in 1907.
 In 1912, after giving birth to the Heir-Apparent Sree Chithira Thirunal at the age of fifteen, she became the Amma (mother) Maharani (queen), or the Queen Mother of Travancore.

 Sethu Parvathi Bayi was an accomplished veena (stringed instrument) player, and a famous promoter of Carnatic Music and other arts.
 She played a major role in bringing to light the compositions of her ancestor Maharajah Swathi Thirunal Rama Varma of Travancore.
 She and cousin Sethu Lakshmi Bayi, were the grand daughters of Indian artist, Raja Ravi Varma.